This article originally appeared on VICE UK.

 YOU STOP CARING EVEN REMOTELY

-SOMEONE WHOSE MAIN PERSONALITY TRAIT IS THE FACT THAT THEY LIKE COFFEE AND/OR TEA IN A VERY PARTICULAR WAY, AND IF YOU DEVIATE FROM THAT IN ANY WAY WHEN YOU ARE DOING A TEA AND/OR COFFEE ROUND THEN THEY WILL TALK TO YOU FOR A FULL FIVE MINUTES ABOUT HOW THEIR TEA AND OR COFFEE IS WRONG
+SOMEONE WHOSE MAIN PERSONALITY TRAIT IS THE FACT THAT THEY LIKE COFFEE AND/OR TEA IN A VERY PARTICULAR WAY, AND IF YOU DEVIATE FROM THAT IN ANY WAY WHEN YOU ARE DOING A TEA AND/OR COFFEE AROUND THEM, THEY WILL TALK TO YOU FOR A FULL FIVE MINUTES ABOUT HOW your TEA AND OR COFFEE IS WRONG

-I blame Starbucks for this, because ever since Starbucks happened – with all its choice, with all its frothed milk and tax loopholes and infinite choice – since that happened, every office fucker is like: "Oh no, but can you take this little thing of soy milk?"
+I blame Starbucks for this, because ever since Starbucks happened—with all its choice, with all its frothed milk and tax loopholes and infinite choice—every office fucker is like: "Oh no, but can you take this little thing of soy milk?"
 Everyone is like: "I need this brewed very carefully in a special see-through teapot mug, and then I need you to add the agave."

 You only offered to do the tea run as an excuse to get up from your desk and use your legs, and now you're weighed down like a pack mule with sweeteners and rooibos and a special portable milk frother.
 And now some dickhead with an "I [COFFEE BEAN ALMOST IN THE SHAPE OF A LOVE HEART] COFFEE" mug is asking you to do something complicated with his weekly Pact sachet because "I can't get a thing done without my coffee!"

 Essentially, if you take anything other than grey depressing tea or terrible instant coffee at your desk, then your opinion of yourself is too high and you need to peg it down a bit.

 There is always a whiteboard and you are never allowed to draw a dick on it.